Can we prevent suicide?

 Are we doing enough research on suicide?

 In a word, no!
 Even among mental illness research, which is underfunded as a whole, suicide research is too small a part.
 A report released in March 2015 analyzed all the research on suicide in the US (both public and private funding), and concluded that research on suicide is “meager,” given its prevalence as a cause of death.
-As NIMH director Tom Insel points out, substantial research investments in other leading causes of death (notably heart disease and cancer, still the first and second leading causes of death) have substantially reduced death rates.
+As NIMH director Tom Insel points out, substantial research investments in other leading causes of death (notably heart disease and cancer, still the first and second leading causes of death) have dramatically reduced death rates.
 Research leading to policy changes has led to fewer deaths by accident (the 4th highest cause of death)—for example, improving product safety and requiring seat belt use.
 There is every reason to think that more investment in research can help us decrease deaths by suicide.

 Can we prevent suicide with what we know now?